mwmlln/hangman/README.md

     <img src="ss_images/category_while_repeat_python_tutor.jpg" width="500"> </details>

 ### Known error present:
-When grave accent symbol (`) and enter key is pressed in inpput, the program sometimes behaves like two input was performed.
+When grave accent symbol (`) and enter key is pressed in any inpput prompt, the program sometimes behaves like two inputs were performed.
 This causes some of the process to be skipped or repeated depending on the validation set for the input.
+This behaviour was observed in other terminal based python programs on Heroku including the example provided by Code Institute.
+Hence I have left this error untouched, assuming this behaviour is caused by the way Python handling this particular symbol, not caused by my programming error.

 <details><summary>Grave accent(backtick) error</summary>
     <img src="ss_images/backtick_error_ss.jpg" width="500"> </details>